-- get must be restricted to duplicable elements (prev. slide). - Handling affine elements requires a more clumsy mechanism for focusing on at most one element at a time. - Focusing on two elements would entail a proof obligation: $x \neq y$. - Membership in a region cannot be revoked.
+- get is restricted to duplicable elements (prev. slide). - Handling affine elements requires a more clumsy mechanism for focusing on at most one element at a time. - Focusing on two elements, also known as multi-focusing, would entail a proof obligation: x ≠ y. - Membership in a region cannot be revoked.